 If you have a debt…

-In terms of loans and credit cards, there may be more offers for cheaper borrowing for long periods of time but only if you have a good credit rating.
+In terms of a loan and/or credit cards, there may be more offers for cheaper borrowing for long periods of time but only if you have a good credit rating.

 If you have savings…

-The interest rate being lower means that you will not get as much back on your savings.
+The interest rate is lower means that you will not get as much back on your savings.
 This includes your savings account with a bank and it may even hit your pension pot.

 If you’re off on holiday…

 The pound is now weaker than it was so you’re going to get less when you change up foreign currency.

 Why has the Bank of England cut the interest rate?